mapprotocol/developer-docs/docs/mapo-stack/chains-connect/non-evm-chain/index_en.md

 ### Maintainer

 The Maintainer service is a separate program designed to update and synchronize the `light client`'s state.
 It submits block header data to the `light client` on both the source and target chains.
-As the Maintainer service already supports the `Mapo Relay Chain`, developers of the target chain only need to add support for their chain within the Maintainer service.
+As the Maintainer service already supports the `Map Relay Chain`, developers of the target chain only need to add support for their chain within the Maintainer service.

-Developers of the connecting chain can fork the Mapo Protocol's provided [Maintainer service](https://github.com/mapprotocol/compass) and make modifications to add support for their own chain.
+Developers of the connecting chain can fork the Map Protocol's provided [Maintainer service](https://github.com/mapprotocol/compass) and make modifications to add support for their own chain.
 This allows them to tailor the Maintainer service to work seamlessly with their specific blockchain.

 + get the `light-client`'state
 + Retrieve block header data for the corresponding chain based on the current state of the `light client` and submit it to the `light client`